hms-networks/AbccSpiAnalyzer/README.md

   * Windows 7 or later
   * Ubuntu 12.04.2+
   * Mac OSX 10.7 Lion+
-* USB 2.0 or 3.0 port
+* USB 2.0 or better
-  * Using the Saleae Logic on a dedicated USB controller is recommended for ensuring the best sampling performance of the hardware will be possible.
+  * Using the Saleae Logic on a dedicated USB controller that matches or exceeds the Logic's supported USB version is recommended for ensuring the best possible sampling performance.

 ## [Precompiled Releases](#table-of-contents)